jamisoncrawford/MetaVitals/index.md

 * Units of measurement
 * Additional resources

-**Tutorials:** Additional tutorials are provided to take full advantage of the many features in *CNY Vitals Pro*, including:
+**Tutorials:** Tutorials help take full advantage of the many features in *CNY Vitals Pro*, including:

 * Embedding visualizations in websites
 * Sharing content on social media